Rolbista/CV/cv.md

 ### April 2024 - present: **_Ergo Technology & Services_**  - Data Management Environment
 - Discovered security, reliability and quality issues with third-party vendor's product after deep diagnostics bordering on reverse engineering without proper documentation
 - Ran detailed network analysis to pin down bottlenecks and map traffic flow
 - Tested multiple internal networking setups to try and stabilize the application
-- Worked with vendor to resolve them, of which unfortunately they proved incapable
 - Found issues however allowed for a reevaluation of the product and averted risk for the company
 - Delivered an initial deployment of Amazon DataZone

 Stack used:
-- AWS (ECS, DataZone and core services)
+- AWS (Elastic Container Service, DataZone and core services)
 - Terraform/Terragrunt
 - Docker
 - Github Actions